Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 While there's no magic solution to high prices, here are some strategies:

-Consider knockout rounds: If Mexico advances (which odds suggest they will as host nation), Round of 32 matches in US venues may be cheaper than group stage games at the Azteca.
+Consider knockout rounds: If Mexico advances, Round of 32 matches in US venues may be cheaper than group stage games at the Azteca.

 Watch for official resales: FIFA's official resale platform allows fans to sell tickets at face value.
 Monitor regularly for returns and cancellations.